Children Collide: History

 The trio appeared at Triple J's One Night Stand 2009 held in Sale, Victoria, Australia, alongside Hilltop Hoods, Eskimo Joe, and The Butterfly Effect.
 Their song "Social Currency" was the theme song for the Nine Network's Friday Night Football coverage of the NRL.

 Children Collide appeared at the second annual Coaster Music Festival on 12 September 2009, at Gosford Showground on the NSW Central Coast.
 They appeared alongside Eskimo Joe, Bliss N Eso, Does It Offend You, Yeah?, Van She, and British India.

 Their track "Skeleton Dance", remixed by Ladytron, has been included in a downloadable soundtrack for the EA Sports game FIFA 10 and 2K Sports game NBA 2K11.

 The band premiered their single "Jellylegs" with The Doctor on Triple J. It had premiered on the 20 May 2010 show.

 Theory of Everything was voted Triple J listeners 18th favorite album of 2010.
 The band appeared twice more in the Triple J Hottest 100, 2010 with "My Eagle" at 60 and "Jellylegs" at 22.

-The band ended in 2012 with the departure of drummer Ryan Caeser stating, "touring as a unit is no longer pleasant, and that is that", weeks before the launch and national tour for their third album Monument.
+The band ended in 2012, with the departure of drummer Ryan Caeser, weeks before the launch and national tour for their third album Monument, stating, "touring as a unit is no longer pleasant, and that is that".

 In August 2021, Children Collide released their fourth studio album Time Itself.
 It's the first album from the trio since reuniting in 2019.